kevzkip/AkiliSync/README.md

 # AkiliSync - Your Personalized Learning Journey

-AkiliSync is a learning platform designed to provide a personalized, AI-powered learning experience.
+AkiliSync is a learning platform designed to provide a personalized , AI-powered learning experience.
 Whether you're a beginner or an expert, AkiliSync tailors your learning path based on your progress and feedback, helping you unlock your full potential.

 ---